Crezalo/KigzagContractsV1/README.md

 ## Remarks

+- Currently,
-Currently we won't be having any exchange token but the core contract has support for discounted fees based on the number of exchange tokens owned.
+    - we won't be having any exchange token but the core contract has support for discounted fees based on the number of exchange tokens owned.
 This is done to ensure smooth future integration of exchange token next year after our protocol gains some traction.
+    - we haven't implemented the logic for creator's bank contract.
+There must be some buffer between Creator Token launch and starting of Bank to mitigate risk and establish real valuations for NFTs as well as Creator Tokens which is much needed for using them as collateral for lending borrowing.
+However The intigration will require only deploying of Bank contract by creator and updating creatorBank value in XeldoraroCreatorFactory contract.